 In order to be successful in a claim against a state government or local municipality for vehicle damage caused by bad road conditions, you need to show that the governmental entity did something wrong.
 Uusually that means showing that the government (or one of its employees) was negligent, or failed to properly fulfill the legal obligation to safely and reasonably maintain the road.

 Obviously, if there is a pothole or sinkhole in the road, or if the road is cracked or broken, the road is in bad shape.
 But many other conditions can also give rise to liability for bad road conditions, such as poor or confusing street signage, narrow roads, construction debris in the road, and lack of sufficient shoulder on the road, just to name a few.

-If, for example, a big pothole has been in the middle of a street for six months and has damaged dozens of cars, and the local newspaper has been writing articles about it for months, that seems like a pretty open and shut case of negligence against the government.
-But let’s take a different example.
-What if a big sinkhole appeared in a street at 1:00 PM one day, and, at 1:15 PM, you came along and broke an axle in the sinkhole.
-Shouldn’t the government be negligent?
+If, for example, a big pothole has been in the middle of a street for six months and has damaged dozens of cars, and the local newspaper has been writing articles about it for weeks, that seems like a pretty clear case of negligence against the government.
+But what if a sinkhole appeared in a street at 1:00 PM, and, at 1:15 PM, you came along and broke an axle in the sinkhole.
+Would the government be negligent?